chainlayer/quicksync-playbooks/README.md

 ## Prerequisites
 - on your local machine install ansible
 - make sure you have ssh-key access to the target machine with either root or a user with sudo rights
+- Terra Columbus 4 is heavy on the memory requirements, add at least 12Gb or preferable 16Gb to your server

 ## Usage
 ```